Notre Dame Betting

 The Fighting Irish may make their home in neighboring Indiana, but there’s a whole slew of faithful fans here in Illinois.
 Now that IL sports betting is legal in the Prairie State, the numbers of followers could increase exponentially.

-While you can’t bet on college football games involving Illinois teams, the rest of NCAAF landscape is fair game.
+While you can’t bet on college football games involving Illinois teams online, the rest of NCAAF landscape is fair game.
 There are plenty of ways for you to get in on the action with Notre Dame, and we have the details.
 Let’s get started with a peek at where you can find the best Notre Dame odds.

 When a Notre Dame game is on tap, you won’t have any trouble finding it on TV.
 Here’s what the live odds look like for the next time the team is scheduled to hit the field, courtesy of our live odds feed.
 Click on any odds to go directly to the sportsbook, claim your bonus and lock in your bet.

 A national title would be awesome, but Notre Dame will first have to be invited to the party.
 They’ve hooked up with the ACC for the season at hand, so winning the conference will go a long way toward earning a berth in the college football playoffs.
 Here are the futures odds for the Fighting Irish to turn both tricks this year:

 Notre Dame player props and futures odds